 The provider you choose matters because of two reasons: fees and contracts.
 Merchant account fees vary.
 A lot.
 They can vary with the same provider from month to month, let alone from provider to provider.
 So it’s super important you weigh up all the options before signing a contract.

-Once you sign on the dotted line that’s it, they’ve got you.
 The average UK merchant account contract length is a whopping 18 months.
 And while early termination fees are rare, you most definitely will be required to pay any remaining rental costs.
-Card machine rental costs on average £20, so if you want out after six months (on an 18 month contract) it’ll cost you £240.
+Card machine rental costs on average £20, so if you want out after 6 months (on an 18 month contract) it’ll cost you £240.

 Learn.
 Compare.
 And choose your merchant account wisely.